 More Information

-Here, you’ll find more information about the paper, models, and equipment.
-Detailed information about the code and how to use it is in the repository.
+Here, you’ll find more information about the paper and models.
+Detailed information about the code and how to use it is in the GitHub repository.
+And requirements for the equipment and input data are explained in Requirements.

 Paper’s Results